 Please check the recipe card at the bottom of the post for exact quantities and instructions (scroll down).

-- You don’t like raisins?
-Just leave them out and try chocolate chips!
+Don’t you like raisins?
+Just leave them out and try dried cranberries, other chopped dried fruits, or even dark chocolate chips!
 YUM.

 - You can also use any nut butter you like, such as peanut butter.
-This time I use cashew butter because I know is safe for my daughter, but can totally use another type of nut butter or No-Nut butter.
+This time, I use cashew butter because I know it is safe for my daughter, but you can totally use another type of nut butter or nut-free butter, such as sunflower seed butter or No-Nut butter.

 - Substitute honey for maple syrup for a less sweet version.